Governor Holcomb names Indiana's first secretary of education

-Governor Holcomb announced Dr. Katie Jenner will serve as Indiana’s first secretary of education.
+Governor Eric Holcomb announced Thursday Dr. Katie Jenner will serve as Indiana’s first secretary of education.

-Dr. Jenner previously worked at Madison Consolidated Schools as a school administrator and district administrator.
+Jenner currently serves as Holcomb’s senior education advisor.
+She previously worked at Madison Consolidated Schools as a school administrator and district administrator.

-The Governor’s Office said Dr. Jenner will initially focus on supporting schools through and beyond the COVID-19 pandemic
+The governor’s office said Jenner will initially focus on supporting schools through and beyond the COVID-19 pandemic.

 By law, the new role of the secretary of education begins on January 11, 2021.